KurtRudolph/kurtrudolph.net/_posts/2012-09-26-my-new-desk.md

 Personally, my back issues related to spending extended periods of time on a computer hindered many parts of my life.
-I did not address the issue lying down though \[pun _intended_\] as I have actively worked toward addressing the issue.
+I did not address the issue lying down though \[pun _intended_\] as I have actively worked toward a solution.
 I have invested a great deal of time and money into the altered my desk; mounting monitors, purchasing a more supportive chair, raising the height of the desk, along with many other things intended to enable more conducive usage of my computer accordingly to my bodies physical configuration.